-Wain Wath Force is a scenic, although not altogether striking, waterfall in the northern part of the Yorkshire Dales National Park.
-The falls are not the tallest, with a drop of around 2 to 3 metres.
+Wain Wath waterfalls certainly are not the tallest.
+And, the water flows steadily over a drop of around 2 to 3 metres.
 But, the waterfall is quite wide and that adds to the beauty of the area.

 You’re most likely to find photographers or walkers enjoying the falls than coach loads of tourists.
 In the summer months, you may find brave souls jumping off the waterfall tops or swimming in the plunge pool.